microsoft/Quantum/samples/azure-quantum/iterative-phase-estimation/README.md

 This process is iteratively applied for some bit precision n to obtain the phase $0.\phi_0\phi_1\phi_2...\phi_{n}$.
 The value is stored as a binary value $x = \phi_0\phi_1\phi_2...\phi_{n}$ as only integers are manipulatable at runtime currently.

-As the readout tells nothing of either vector, only the inner product between them, the states on the target qubit and ancilla qubit <u>remain in the same state</u> throughout the process!
+As the readout tells nothing of either vector, only the inner product between them, the states on the target qubit and ancilla qubit remain in the same state throughout the process!

 Finally to calculate the inner product from the measured value,